Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/08. Bootstrap/README.md

 ## Objectives

 1. Add bootstrap to any project.
-1. Utilize bootstraps most basic css classes to define a conventional web design (grid, navbar, etc).
+1. Utilize bootstraps most basic css classes to define a conventional web design
-1.
+1. Deploying a bootstrap responsive grid, navbar, and footer

 ## Overview